binerogroup/documentation/_sources/networking/floating-ips.rst.txt

 - Press **Network** and then ``Floating IPs`` in the sidebar menu.

 - Verify that you have a free floating IP.
-It should say "Down" under the IP.
+It should say **Down** under the IP.

-- If not, assign a new IP by clicking the "+" symbol in the lower right corner.
+- If not, assign a new IP by clicking the **+** (plus) symbol in the lower right corner.

-  - Under "choice of network", select a network from the same availability zone as the instance you want to assign the IP to.
+  - Under **Choice of network**, select a network from the same availability zone as the instance you want to assign the IP to.

   - Optionally give the IP a description.